mimibun/mimibun/README.md

 ## hey, im mimi!

-i'm a junior developer and overall nerd looking to create (*and contribute to!*) cool and exciting things! ✨
+i'm a silly person doing silly things (sometimes)looking to create (*and contribute to!*) cool and exciting things! ✨

 currently my areas of interest are pretty much anything, but especially:
 - linux 🐧